dabreegster/route_snapper/user_guide.md

 they have in mind.

-If you'd like to use this library for other purposes (like offline routing for end-users), you'll need to generate different graphs.
-Please file an issue to start a conversation about this!
+If you'd like to use this library for other purposes (like offline routing for end-users), you'll need to generate custom graphs from GeoJSON.
+See the section above and please file an issue if you have any trouble.